Current Affairs-Topics

 This remarkable growth reflects the increasing reliance on digital platforms, urbanisation, and the demand for flexible jobs.
 For SSC aspirants, understanding the Gig Workers India Statistics and its implications is crucial for exams focusing on the economy and current affairs.

-What Are Gig Workers?
+What are Gig Workers?

 Gig workers in India are individuals who earn income through short-term contracts or freelance work instead of traditional employment.
 They include delivery workers, cab drivers, food delivery personnel, home cleaners, and other platform workers connected through digital platforms like Swiggy, Zomato, Uber, and Urban Company.